rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 confirms arrive.
 Note this callback handles both single and multiple confirms.
 This callback is used when confirms arrive (as the first argument of `Channel#addConfirmListener`).
 The callback for nack-ed messages retrieves the message body and issue a warning.
-It then re-use the previous callback to clean the map of outstanding confirms (whether messages are confirmed or nack-ed, their corresponding entries in the map must be removed.)
+It then re-uses the previous callback to clean the map of outstanding confirms (whether messages are confirmed or nack-ed, their corresponding entries in the map must be removed.)